csnyd0620/csnyd0620.github.io/README.md

 TODO: Create a stylesheet specifically for projects sheet

 TODO: Fork and convert all pages to .php, so that the PHP actually works.
+Incorperate CodeIgniter framework - templates?